7 Walkthrough 1: The education data science pipeline with online science class data

 ## [1] "_80624_1" "_80623_1" "_82588_1" "_80623_1" "_80624_1" "_80624_1"

-What we need is the five characters in between the underscore (_) symbols.
+We need to extract the five characters between the underscore symbols (_).

 ## [1] "99888_1"